VVill-ga/vvill.dev/content/projects/website.md

 ### Home Page

 Compiled, the home page looks like quite big, but it's really just a sum of parts.
-For example, the cards for About, Projects, and Blog are each compiled in from the card partial file which I'll talk about next.
+For example, the cards for About, Projects, and Blog are each brought in from the card partial file which I'll talk about next.
 The footer is also a partial, as is the head tag, so they are reused across all pages on my site.
 \